Online Disease Self-diagnosis with Inductive Heterogeneous Graph Convolutional Networks: Introduction

 It should be noted that our work emphasizes on \textbf{disease diagnosis} rather than \textbf{individual disease risk prediction}, such that it differs from most previous deep learning based methods, e.g., DoctorAI \cite{choi2016doctor}, RETAIN \cite{choi2016retain}, Dipole \cite{ma2017dipole}, etc. They leverage recurrent neural network (RNN) to model \emph{sequential} EHR data by examining each user's historical visits for predicting his/her future disease risk.
 Nonetheless, all of them are \emph{transductive} and unable to deal with \emph{cold-start} users, i.e., users do not have historical records of hospital visits.

 Unfortunately, in online self-diagnosis, we often have \textbf{little prior knowledge} about individuals compared with those in the public MIMIC-III or CPRD datasets.
 Users access to a web-based diagnosis system where neither personal information is collected nor their previous logs are found.
 The system should make a decision purely based on questioning and answering with newcomers.
-It could be expected information provided by a single user is far from enough to make a accurate and confident diagnosis.
-Such that, exploiting the built HIN to get information from the neighbors should benefit a lot.
+It could be expected information provided by a single user is far from enough to make an accurate and confident diagnosis.
+Such that, exploiting the HIN to get information from the neighbors should benefit a lot.
 However, recent graph based disease risk prediction methods \cite{hosseini2018heteromed, hosseini2019hierarchical, hettige2019medgraph} all fall short in transductive learning paradigm, which rely on user's hospital visits involving the detailed clinical notes written by physicians, physical examination, etc., thus not applicable to online self-diagnosis.

 To deal with the above-mentioned challenge, we propose to employ \emph{inductive learning} \cite{hamilton2017inductive}.
-That is, a new patient's embedding is generated by inductive graph convolutional operation tracing the predefined meta-path, which encodes its local role as well as global position in the graph.
+A new patient's embedding is generated by inductive graph convolutional operation tracing the predefined meta-path.
+This process encodes the node information by exploiting the high-order connectivity.
 As shown in Fig. \ref{fig:1}(a), a new patient node $u^*$ is incorporated in the existing EHR graph by its connection with two symptom nodes $s_1$ and $s_2$.
 We can generate embedding of $u^*$ by an aggregation operation from its two neighbors, e.g., taking average of the embeddings of $s_1$ and $s_2$.
 Moreover, we can involve neighbors of $s_1$ and $s_2$ into aggregation, e.g., users $u_1$ and $u_2$ who are so-called two-hop neighbors of $u^*$ with respect to the meta-path user-symptom-user.